Beauty and Design Matter to Your Happiness

 Up to a point, the answer is straightforward.
 Scientists have done experiments to reveal how things like dirt, overly bright lighting, loud noises, and clutter make us anxious and distracted.
 None of this is too surprising.

-Your Home Shapes and Reflects Who You Are
+Your Home Shapes and Reflects You

 “Our sensitivity to our surroundings may be traced back to a troubling feature of human psychology: to the way we harbour within us many different selves, not all of which feel equally like ‘us’, so much so that in certain moods, we can complain of having come adrift from what we judge to be our true selves.”

-Now think of the vague sense of despair that filled you the last time you entered a home that was either too sterile or filled with too many things that didn’t feel like any of your “selves”: shelves lined with old memorabilia, for example, or wall plaques with sentimental quotes, or smelly candles.
+Now think of the vague sense of despair that filled you the last time you entered a home that was either too sterile or filled with too many things that didn’t feel like any of your “selves”: bookshelves lined with dusty old memorabilia, for example, or smelly candles, or wall art with pre-fabricated wisdom (“Love, Laugh, Live”).

-By designing our homes the way we want, we are reminding ourselves of who we are and who we want to become.
-We reinforce our self (or our multiple selves), and we communicate that self to others who enter our homes.
+Our homes tell us and our visitors about who we are, what we like, what we do, and even what we believe.
+We can take this one step further: By designing our homes how we want, we remind ourselves of who we are and who we want to become.
+We reinforce our “self” (or multiple selves), and we communicate that to others who enter our homes.

-In a 2004 study 2 Zeki studied brain scans of people who looked at different types of art that they deemed either beautiful, ugly, or neutral.
+In a 2004 study 3 Zeki studied brain scans of people who looked at different types of art that they deemed either beautiful, ugly, or neutral.
 As it turned out, while responding to “ugly” art activated different parts of the brain for different people, the same parts of the brain – most notably, the orbitofrontal cortex – would “light up” in all participants whenever they viewed something beautiful.

 But while Zeki was able to better discover how we process and interpret things that are beautiful (or ugly), his study wasn’t able to define beauty in “neural terms.”
 In other words, we can observe the effects of beauty, but we can’t explain what beauty is.

 A more recent study on neuroaesthetics confirms this: it seems that while our neurons are involved in deciding if something is beautiful and brings us joy, what is “beautiful” will look different for each one of us.
 In conclusion, “a need to experience beauty may be universal, but the manifestation of what constitutes beauty certainly is not.”
-3
+4

 Or in the much more eloquent words of the 19th-century writer Stendhal: “There are as many styles of beauty as there are visions of happiness.”